-CUCC CUDA compiler.
+CUCC a CUDA compiler.
 For example, the NVIDIA C compiler.
-In many cases, you can compile your C and C++ code with a CUDA compiler without encountering any problems, but you are advised to use a CUDA compiler exclusively for CUDA code.
+In many cases, you can

-If you are using any thorns containing routines written in Fortran you also need ctags/etagsThese programs enable you browse through the calling structure of a program by help of a function call database.
+If you are using any thorns containing routines written in Fortran you also need ctags/etags These programs enable you browse through the calling structure of a program by help of a function call database.
 Navigating the flesh and arrangements becomes very easy.
 Emacs and vi both support this method.
 See D8 for a short guide to tags.